 9.4.2.314 (TID-To-Link Mapping element).
 When it contains two TID-To-Link Mapping elements, the Direction subfield in one of the TID-To-Link Mapping elements is set to 0 and the Direction sub- field in the other of the TID-To-Link Mapping elements is set to 1.

+The AID Bitmap element is always present in a TID-To-Link Mapping Request frame with a broadcast RA to indicate a list of target MLDs and is not present in an individually addressed TID-To-Link Mapping Request frame.
+The TID-To-Link Mapping Request frame is an Action No Ack frame when the AID Bitmap element is present.

 TGbe editor: Modify section 9.6.35.3 as shown below (#14055):

 9.6.35.3 TID-To-Link Mapping Response frame format

-The TID-To-Link Mapping Response frame is sent by a STA affiliated to an MLD in response to a TID-To- Link Mapping Request frame to accept or reject a proposed TID-to-link mapping, or sent by a STA affiliated an MLD to suggest a preferred TID-to-link mapping.
+The TID-To-Link Mapping Response frame is sent by a STA affiliated with an MLD in response to a TID-To- Link Mapping Request frame to accept or reject a proposed TID-to-link mapping, or sent by a STA affiliated with an MLD to suggest a preferred TID-to-link mapping.
 The Action field of the TID-To-Link Mapping Response frame contains the information shown in Table 9-623f (TID-To-Link Mapping Response frame Action field format).

 Table 9-623f—TID-To-Link Mapping Response frame Action field format